-3.2 Meta-data of a Route
+3.2 Meta data of a Route

-Apart from route characteristics (elevation gain, length, ascent duration), three indicators are of importance:
+Apart from route characteristics (elevation gain, length, ascent duration), two indicators are of importance:

 - 1. Risk-Indicator (decimal number between 0...3). - 2.
-Difficulty. - 3.
-Approximate snow depth at the starting point, on the summit and in average.
+Difficulty.

 If you like to know more about a given field, click on the respective symbol.
 This is especially useful for the difficulty.
 It is important that you are aware of the actual meaning of the difficulty rating.